MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 Users are created by _registering_ on the login page.
 To create an account, a person must specify thier name, a username, their DOB, and DL # (email is optional).
 To access your account, you log in on the **login page** with your specified username and password.
 The app does not have the ability to recover passwords, so _do not forget your password!_

 ![Login](documentation/images/Login_view.png)
+> _This is a screenshot of the login page.
+You must enter a valid username and password in order to log in.

 ![Register](documentation/images/Register_view.png)
+> _This is a screenshot of the Registration page.
+You must enter something valid for all of the required fields in order to register.

 Upon registering, a User is assigned the role of a _customer_ who may view their loans and request warranty plans.
 When logged in as an _admin_, you may see all the loans in the database and make modifications to them.
 When logged in as a _super admin_, you have all of the priveleges of admins in addition to the ability to delete loans, delete any users's comments, and change permissions of other users.